Miami Children’s Hospital Craniofacial Center

 The Craniofacial Center at Miami Children’s Hospital

-Florida’s state-designated specialty center for children with craniofacial disorders – is a full-service resource.
+Florida’s only specialty center for children with craniofacial disorders at Miami Children's Hospital is a full-service resource.
 It offers comprehensive management for infants, children and young adults with craniofacial disorders, including, but not limited to:

 - Cleft lip and/or palate